clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 ---

 ## Plexus: John Collins
-I will be developing a solid modelling library called Plexus (https://github.com/SovereignShop/plexus), as well as dependent libraries that bring the full power of Manifold (a state-of-the-art CSG modelling library written in c++) to the Java and, most importantly, Clojure ecosystems.
-Plexus is an effort to define a declarative data model for solid modelling on top of a robust CSG foundation and combine that with the unmatched interactive development experience that Clojure provides.
+I will be developing a solid modelling library called Plexus, as well as dependent libraries that bring the full power of Manifold (a state-of-the-art CSG modelling library written in c++) to the Java and, most importantly, Clojure ecosystems.
+Plexus is an effort to define a declarative data model for solid modeling on top of a robust CSG foundation and combine that with the unmatched interactive development experience that Clojure provides.

 The library is usable today.
 The goal of this work will be to (1) smooth out rough edges and make plexus an approachable, hardened, well-document, well-presented, and well-tested library suitable for consumption by non-experts and (2) extend the functionality to make it more powerful (and possibly more extensible) than it is today.